 • Obtaining vital signs

-• Explanation of procedure the provider ordered
+• Providing an explanation of the procedure the provider ordered

-• Strict adherence to radiation safety guidelines
+• Strictly adhering to radiation safety guidelines

-• Perform medical assisting duties as needed
+• Performing medical assisting duties as needed

-Can you go to school online to become an LMRT?
+Can You Go to School Online to Become an LMRT?

-Because LMRTs must be proficient in x-ray examinations—a hands-on skill—the program must be completed on campus with clinical completed in a healthcare setting.
-However, The College of Health Care Professions offers a blended program which offers a mix of hands on training and online learning for students who need flexibility.
+Because LMRTs must be proficient in X-ray examinations—a hands-on skill—the program must be completed on campus with clinicals completed in a healthcare setting.
+However, CHCP offers a blended program that provides a mix of hands-on training and online classes for added flexibility.

 Additionally, LMRTs spend a lot of time on their feet and may have to work evenings, weekends, or holidays in some settings, such as urgent care.
 Keep in mind the demands of the LMRT career as you determine whether this career field will work for your family or personal life.

-Which campuses offer an LMRT program in Texas?
+Which Campuses Offer an LMRT Program in Texas?

 • Thoroughly understand the bony anatomy of the human body